-As a result of this exercise additional requirements for provision were identified for the year ended 30 September 2021, to compensate for potential model weakness and to allow for economic pressures in the wider economy which cannot be identified by a modelled approach.
+As a result of this exercise additional requirements for provision were identified, to compensate for potential model weakness and to allow for economic pressures in the wider economy which cannot be identified by a modelled approach.
 By their nature such adjustments are less systematic and therefore subject to a wider range of outturns.
-No adjustments were required for the year ended 30 September 2022.
+The nature and amounts of these judgemental adjustments are set out in note 11.